Browse our online catalog by one of the categories listed below, or view our Special Collections.

 To promote a compact, bushy plant with more blooms, pinch out the center growing tip right above the 3rd full sets of leaves for the large dinner plates dahlias.
 Pinch higher on the smaller blooming varieties, above the 4th or 5th full set of leaves, when the dahlia is 12″ – 18″ in height.
 This will create a stronger, more manageable plant with more blooms.
 It will also make the plant less top heavy to where you have a need for staking.

-Dahlias can be susceptible to powdery mildew and other types of fungus.
-Keeping the leaves dry as possible will help to control fungus.
-Fungus thrives in wet conditions.
+Dahlias can be susceptible to powdery mildew and other types of fungus when they are in wet conditions.
+Keeping the leaves dry as possible will help to control fungus, because fungus thrives in wet conditions.
 At the first sign of any fungus, spraying with any type of fungicide every 7-10 days, until the fungus is under control.
 Preventative sprays can be used to control fungus from starting and spreading.
 Neem oil*, derived from the ‘Neem Tree’, is an organic approach and is a natural Fungicide, Insecticide and Miticide.
 It also makes the leaves shiny and green and can be used up until and even after the dahlia is in bloom. *You can find Neem Oil at most garden centers.

 Wait until your dahlias look like this before digging !!